apex/up/docs/07-guides.md

   Domain up-example.com is available for $12.00 USD
 ```

-Purchase it with the following command, and fill out the details required by the registrar.
+Purchase it with the following command and fill out the details required by the registrar:

 ```
 $ up domains buy